 In May of 2009, the Blue Ridge Foundation of New York, a Brooklyn-based incubator of innovative, high potential ideas committed multi-year startup capital to support the development of Blue Engine in New York City.
 Ehrmann also partnered with the Arbor Brothers, an engaged philanthropy startup whose founders provided Blue Engine with financial modeling and general consulting support during the summer months.
 Three months later, Blue Engine was featured at the 5th annual Clinton Global Initiative as one of the nation’s most promising social innovations.

 In June of 2010, Echoing Green recognized Nick Ehrmann as one of the world’s most auspicious emerging social entrepreneurs by selecting him to participate in their two-year fellowship program.
 The following February, the Robin Hood Foundation announced their partnership with Blue Engine and, four months later, the Draper Richards Kaplan Foundation and the Edwin Gould Foundation selected Blue Engine to join their portfolios.
 Alongside the Blue Ridge Foundation, these foundations constitute Blue Engine’s institutional backbone, offering extraordinary support in the form of funding and strategic guidance.

 Blue Engine’s first class of twelve Blue Engine Teaching Assistants began work at Washington Heights Expeditionary Learning School (WHEELS) in August 2010.
-Now in it’s fourth year, Blue Engine has grown to 52 BETAs serving nearly 1000 students in math and literacy classrooms across five New York City high schools.
+Now in it’s fifth year, Blue Engine has grown to 68 BETAs serving 1200 students in math and literacy classrooms across six New York City high schools.